The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 - Avoid

-- postpone the start
+- Postpone start

-- slow down the process
+- Slow down the process

-… also because of:
+… also because:

 - increasing life expectancy